-These data are summarized in Table 22 (and include responses from the 2019 and 2020 Teacher Full Survey).
-(As there were no statistically significant differences based on program year, responses by program year were collapsed for these analyses.)
-As can be seen, participating teachers reported higher scores on the Core Strategies scale based on degree of program engagement.
-This is evident for teachers who participated in Data Camp (as compared to teachers who did not); for teachers who engaged in a variety of workshops (the more varied the higher the score, on average); and, for those teachers who participated in one or more Masterclasses (compared to teachers who did not).
-It is important to note that these analyses are conducted, not to pit a type of QuarkNet engagement against each other but rather, to explore whether a Core Strategies measure supports a common sense idea that more engagement in the QuarkNet program (as implemented) is related to a higher likelihood of exposure to program strategies (as perceived by teachers); strategies deemed core to the program as identified by the PTM.
-Further, these analyses are not intended to imply causality but do suggest that program engagement and measurement of Core Strategies are related in a meaningful way and speaks to the fidelity of the implemented program as compared to the program as designed as perceived by participating teachers.
+Briefly, participating teachers reported higher Core Strategies scores based on degree of program engagement.
+This was the case for teachers who participated in Data Camp (as compared to teachers who did not); for teachers who engaged in a variety of workshops (the more varied the higher the score, on average); and for those teachers who participated in one or more Masterclasses (compared to teachers who did not).
+Those teachers who used activities from the Data Activities Portfolio (DAP) tended to report higher Core Strategies scores than those teachers who have not used these instructional materials in their classrooms.
+These analyses are not intended to imply causality, nor do we want to pit a type of QuarkNet engagement against each other, but these analyses suggest that program engagement and measurement of Core Strategies are related in a meaningful way and speak to the fidelity of the implemented program as compared to the program as designed (as perceived by participating teachers).